OS Fund — Building A Global Biological Immune System

-- This led my partner Jeff Klunzinger and I to invest in the hard sciences of biology, materials, chemistry and genomics.
+- This led to investing in the hard sciences of biology, materials, chemistry and genomics.
 This seemed particularly salient given that humans are biology and we live on a big ball of biology floating in space.

 - These businesses are revolutionizing industries, making the impossible possible, and promise to be some of the most influential companies in the world in this Age of Biology.

 Imagine it’s 1978 and I came here to tell you about my portfolio of 28 companies.
 And I claimed that some will emerge as the biggest and most influential companies in the world.